 If you want your support person to have access to information or documents, you must provide that information to them yourself.

 Accommodation and accessibility support

 We want to make sure you can fully participate in our proceedings, including your hearing.
-We will do our best to remove barriers to participation and ensure equal access to our services.
-In some cases, this could include having a personal support person helping you at your hearing.
+We’ll do our best to remove barriers to participation and ensure equal access to our services.
 For more information, see: Accommodation and accessibility procedure.